trothr/znetboot/clefonvm.md

 press \<Enter\>.
 (It's optional.
 You don't strictly have to disconnect.)

-Whether you disconnect the virtual console or not, use 'ssh' to connect and drive the rest of the installation.
+Whether you disconnect the virtual console or not, use `ssh` to connect and drive the rest of the installation.
 This part will be very familiar to experience Linux users.